Getting Schooled in Risk: The Lessons of Poker

 It’s all about process and context.
 A play that might be terrible at a certain time and at a certain size might be brilliant at a different time or with a different size.

-Here is a typical scenario: a novice player sees a pro, tells him about a big hand where he got knocked out of a tournament, and asks what he should have done.
+Here is a typical scenario: a novice player sees a pro, tells them about a big hand where the novice got knocked out of a tournament, and asks what they should have done.
 The pro asks, “How big was your stack?
 How big was your opponent’s stack?
 What were the blinds?
 Where were you sitting?
-Where was he sitting?”
+Where was your opponent sitting?”
 The novice says, “I don’t remember; just tell me what I should have done!”
 You can’t give advice to anyone unless you know their entire portfolio, their assets, their liabilities, the things they need to spend on now and in the future, their ability to withstand loss of income and psychological stress from asset values rising and falling.3

 It’s all about not going on tilt.
 You have to manage your emotions in the face of inevitable ups and downs and people getting in your face and criticizing you, and you must maintain Zen-like inner peace and concentration on what the game is telling you and the plays you can control.
 If you can simply avoid the big mistake that wipes you out, you will have opportunities to do well.

 But here is really the single most important thing: There is good risk and bad risk, and you need to be able to sense the difference.